sidhantnagpal/dotfiles/notes/cpp.md

 ```

 * strongly typed enums (over the old-style enums)
-	- old-style enums do not have their own scope
+	- old-style enums do not have their own scope and are called "unscoped enums"
+	- strongly typed enums are called "scoped enums"

 ```
 enum Animals {Bear, Cat, Chicken};